fgamador/lifetimekata/exercises/01_lifetimes_needed/README.md

 # What are Lifetime Annotations?

 In the last section, we discussed the concept of lifetimes within a single function.
-In all those examples, it was clear what region of code of a variable or reference existed in, based on the curly brackets.
+In all those examples, it was clear what region of code of a variable or reference existed in, based on the curly braces.
-Lifetime Annotations are used to help the compiler understand what's going on when it can't rely on scope brackets (i.e. across function boundaries; and within structs and enums).
+*Lifetime annotations* are used to help the compiler understand what's going on when it can't rely on scope braces (i.e. across function boundaries and within structs and enums).

-A good place to understand lifetime annotations is to start by understanding why we actually need them.
-Let's work through some examples to see why they exist:
+A good way to start to understand lifetime annotations is to learn why we need them.
+Let's work through some examples to see why they exist.

-The simplest possible example of a function that needs you to be explicit about lifetimes is this one, which returns a reference to the larger of two integers.
+The simplest possible example of a function that needs you to be explicit about lifetimes is this one, which returns a reference to the larger of two integers:

 ``` rust,ignore
 fn max_of_refs(a: &i32, b: &i32) -> &i32 {